SDGforskning/sdg-strings/SDG07_query_action_WoS.md

     (
       ("increase" OR "improv*" OR "enhanc*" OR "promot*" OR "support" OR "encourag*" OR "speed up" OR "accelerate" OR "expand")
       NEAR/5
-          ("relian*" OR "primary use" OR "primary usage" OR "primary source$" OR "adopting" OR "adoption" OR "implementation" OR "contribution" OR "proportion" OR "share" OR "expansion" OR "feasibility" OR "attractiveness" OR "incentive$" OR "initiative$" OR "affordab*" OR "inexpensive" OR "low cost" OR "economic feasibility" OR "economic viability" OR "cost-effectiveness" OR "cost-advantage$"
+          ("relian*" OR "primary use" OR "primary usage" OR "primary source$" OR "adopting" OR "adoption" OR "implementation" OR "uptake"
+          OR "contribution" OR "proportion" OR "share" OR "expansion" OR "feasibility" OR "attractiveness" OR "incentive$" OR "initiative$" OR "affordab*" OR "inexpensive" OR "low cost" OR "economic feasibility" OR "economic viability" OR "cost-effectiveness" OR "cost-advantage$"